4 Drug Prevention Tools to Keep Women Drug Free

-Women who have suffered from drug abuse in the past very seldom mention being cured.
+Are there some specific drug prevention tools for women?
+Women who have suffered from substance abuse in the past very seldom mention being cured.
 They usually speak of themselves as being in recovery from substance abuse.
-These women know very well that no one recovers fully from drug abuse.
+These women know very well that no one recovers fully from drug addiction.
 This process continues every day and will be an ongoing occurrence for the rest of their lives.
 Each day, they must make the decision to refrain from taking a pill, inserting a needle or having a drink.
 Although making these choices is challenging and also rewarding each time they succeed, abstaining from substance abuse day by day is a stressful way of life.
-For this reason, women who are former substance abusers need activities, events and commitments in their everyday lives to support their decision to maintain recovery from addiction.
+For this reason, women who are former substance abusers need drug prevention tools, activities, events, and commitments in their daily life to support their decision to maintain recovery from addiction.

-Valuable Tools and Incentives to Aid Women in Overcoming Substance Abuse
+Valuable Drug Prevention Tools and Incentives to Aid Women in Overcoming Substance Abuse

 Encouragement from Family Members is Helpful in Drug Prevention